 Even if an item seems worthless, discarding your parent’s belongings without consent can feel like a violation.
 It damages trust and makes future cooperation much harder.
 Always ask before removing anything, even items that appear to be trash.

-When Should You Seek Professional Help?
+When Is It Time to Seek Professional Help?

 Some situations are beyond what a family can manage alone.
 If your parent’s hoarding behavior is severe, if they refuse any help, or if there are signs of underlying mental health conditions, professional intervention is important.